-Revenue recognition Revenues from sales of goods and services represent the net sales revenue from raw materials, semi-processed and processed goods transferred to customers and for services related to food processing. at the amount, wh d based on the contractually agreed transaction price nich the Group expects to receive in exchange for ed goods or services to the customer. goods has been tra shipment of the g recognized at the point in time, when control of the nsferred to the customer, which is upon delivery or goods, according to the applicable Incoterms.
-The cypically between 30 and 90 days. for which the Group business means that in immediate succe es revenue over time for highly customized products p has no alternative use.
-The nature of the Group's t the production of these goods and its delivery occur ssion.
-The revenue for these products is recognized output method 'units delivered'. connection with the ons are made for all additional costs to be incurred in e sales, including the cost related to returns of goods, agreed specifications and quality-related claims.
+Revenues from sales of goods and services represent the net sales revenue from raw materials, semi-processed and processed goods transferred to customers and for services related to food processing.

+Revenue is measured based on the contractually agreed transaction price at the amount, which the Group expects to receive in exchange for transferring promised goods or services to the customer.

+Revenue is generally recognized at the point in time, when control of the goods has been transferred to the customer, which is upon delivery or shipment of the goods, according to the applicable Incoterms.
+The payment terms are typically between 30 and 90 days.

+The Group recognizes revenue over time for highly customized products for which the Group has no alternative use.
+The nature of the Group's business means that the production of these goods and its delivery occur in immediate succession.
+The revenue for these products is recognized over time using the output method 'units delivered'.

+Appropriate provisions are made for all additional costs to be incurred in connection with the sales, including the cost related to returns of goods, which do not meet agreed specifications and quality-related claims.

 Type of commercial agreement Commercial principle Contract business Partnership agreements/Umbrella agreement The Group enters into long-term partnership/umbrella agreements of between 3 to 10 years supported by a framework agreement between the Group and the customer governing the conduct of business, payment terms, rights to goods and services.
 Partnership agreements typically includes legally enforceable annual volume purchase commitments.
 Legally enforceable firm purchase commitments are agreed for delivery periods of typically 3-6 months.
 Volume agreements The customer commits to legally enforceable firm purchase commitments for certain volumes of specified goods.
 The conduct of business is ordinarily governed by Group's general terms and conditions.
 Price list business Based on forecasted sales and raw materials prices, the Group establishes a price list for the products in its portfolio.
 The price list then applies to sales for a period of typically 6-12 months.
-Segment reporting internal reporting p Chief Operating D resources and asses been identified as t Group Chief Execu Presidents of the Re is are reported in a manner consistent with the rovided to the Chief Operating Decision Maker.
-The ecision Maker, who is responsible for allocating ssing performance of the operating segments, has the Group's Executive Committee, consisting of the tive Officer, the Chief Financial Officer and the egions Europe, Americas and Global Cocoa as well as s Officer, the Chief Innovation & Quality Officer and the Chief Human Resources Officer.